-We also issued loan notes due in 2010 in the aggregate amount of \$3 million to the shareholders of Braveheart, including a loan note in the amount of \$2 million issued to Mr. Taylor, representing the "earnout" consideration to which the shareholders were entitled under the sale and purchase agreement and the closing agreement.
-The loan notes carry an annual interest rate of 1% over LIBOR and are payable in twice yearly installments in arrears on May 31 and October 31 of each year.
-We repaid loans in the aggregate amount of £100,000 that Mr. Taylor made to Braveheart in connection with certain regulatory requirements of Braveheart.
+We also issued loan notes due in 2010 in the aggregate amount of \$3 million to the shareholders of Braveheart, including a loan note in the amount of \$2 million issued to Mr. Taylor, representing the "earn-out" consideration to which the shareholders were entitled under the sale and purchase agreement and the closing agreement.
+The loan notes carry an annual interest rate of 1% over LIBOR and are payable in twice yearly installments in arrears on May 31 and October 31 of each year, but may be called by the shareholders of Braveheart beginning in October 2007.
+We also repaid loans in the aggregate amount of £100,000 that Mr. Taylor made to Braveheart in connection with certain regulatory requirements of Braveheart.

 In connection with the acquisition, we entered into an employment agreement with Mr. Taylor with a two year term commencing on the closing date of the acquisition.
 The employment agreement provides, among other things, that Mr. Taylor will be paid an annual salary of £300,000 and a guaranteed bonus of not less than \$2,250,000.
-Pursuant to the employment agreement, upon the closing of the acquisition, Mr. Taylor became the Chief Executive Officer of Braveheart and Vice Chairman of Evercore Partners Inc. In addition, we entered into a registration rights agreement with Mr. Taylor providing for demand registration rights exercisable by our equity committee and piggyback registration rights exercisable by the shareholders.
+Pursuant to the employment agreement, upon the closing of the acquisition, Mr. Taylor became the Chief Executive Officer of Braveheart and Co-Vice Chairman of Evercore Partners Inc. In addition, we entered into a registration rights agreement with Mr. Taylor providing for demand registration rights exercisable by our Equity Committee and piggyback registration rights exercisable by the shareholders.
 This agreement is substantially similar to the registration rights agreement that we entered into with our Senior Managing Directors.

-Statement Regarding Transactions with Related Parties
+Policy Regarding Transactions with Related Parties

-Our Statement of Policy Regarding Transactions with Related Parties requires that a Related Party (as defined as any person described in paragraph (a) of Item 404 of Regulation S-K) must promptly disclose to our General Counsel any Related Party Transaction in which we are to be a participant and the amount involved exceeds \$120,000 and in which such Related Party had or will have a direct or indirect material interest and all material facts with respect thereto.
+In 2007, we adopted a written Policy Regarding Transactions with Related Parties which requires that a Related Party (as defined as any person described in paragraph (a) of Item 404 of Regulation S-K) must promptly disclose to our General Counsel any Related Party Transaction in which we are to be a participant and the amount involved exceeds \$120,000 and in which such Related Party had or will have a direct or indirect material interest and all material facts with respect thereto.
 The General Counsel will then communicate that information to the Board.
 No Related Party Transaction will be consummated without the approval of the Nominating and Corporate Governance Committee of the Board.
 However, it is our policy that directors interested in a Related Party Transaction will recuse themselves from any vote of a Related Party Transaction in which they have an interest.